MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/tutorial-kubernetes-app-update.md

 ---
-title:  Tutorial - Update an application in Azure Kubernetes Service on Azure Stack HCI and Windows Server
+title:  Tutorial - Update an application in Azure Kubernetes Service
 description: In this tutorial, learn how to update an existing application deployment with a new version of the application code.
 services: container-service
 ms.topic: tutorial
-ms.date: 05/11/2022
+ms.date: 09/30/2022
 author: sethmanheim
 ms.author: sethm
 ms.lastreviewed: 1/14/2022
 ms.reviewer: jeguan

-# Intent: As an IT Pro, I need step-by-step instructions on how to update an existing application deployment in order to use a new version of the application code.
+# Intent: As an IT Pro, I need step-by-step instructions on how to update an existing application deployment in order to use a new version of the application code in Kubernetes.
 # Keyword: update application tutorial container image
 ---

-# Tutorial: Update an application in Azure Kubernetes Service on Azure Stack HCI and Windows Server
+# Tutorial: Update an application in Azure Kubernetes Service

-After you deploy an application in Kubernetes in Azure Kubernetes Service (AKS) on Azure Stack HCI and Windows Server, you can update it by specifying a new container image or image version.
+After you deploy an application in Kubernetes in Azure Kubernetes Service (AKS), you can update it by specifying a new container image or image version.
 You should stage an update so that only a portion of the deployment is updated at the same time.
 This staged update enables the application to keep running during the update.
 It also provides a rollback mechanism if a deployment failure occurs.

 This tutorial, part six of seven, describes how to update the sample Azure Vote app.
 You will learn how to: